Pinus sylvestris: Varieties

-Over 100 Pinus sylvestris varieties have been described in the botanical literature, but only three or four are now accepted.
+More than 100 Pinus sylvestris varieties have been described in the botanical literature, but only three or four are now accepted.
 They differ only minimally in morphology, but with more pronounced differences in genetic analysis and resin composition.
 Populations in westernmost Scotland are genetically distinct from those in the rest of Scotland and northern Europe, but not sufficiently to have been distinguished as separate botanical varieties.
 Trees in the far north of the range were formerly sometimes treated as var. lapponica, but the differences are clinal and it is not genetically distinct.